sebastienbarre/ragamints/README.md

 ## Supported Metadata

 The following metadata fields are set on each JPEG file, if the corresponding Instagram fields are found.
-Video files are fetched, but no metadata is updated.
+Video files are not updated -- they are not fetched by default either, unless `--include-videos` is used.

 | Metadata Field          | Instagram Field            |
 |-------------------------|----------------------------|